Kaiser784/Kaiser-Setup/README.md

 1. I don't need these many pre-installed tools
 2. I don't need to torture myself this much

 So after breaking too many dependecies and no way of recovering things I decided to move on to KUbuntu (yeah I know I love KDE a bit too much) and setup my tools and workspace I made in Kali over there.
-So this repo will be a journey of that from initial installation to some minor changes I make from scratch over a long period of time before I break that setup too and have to mobe on to another one and need to setup again.
+So this repo will be a journey of that from initial installation to some minor changes I make from scratch over a long period of time before I break that setup too and have to move on to another one and need to setup again.

 So instead of remebering hard for all the changes, tools and scripts I needed and made.
 This will be my FTL drive to get back to working as soon as possible with all the changes I loved in my previous systems.